What exotic fruits can you find in Phuket?

 4. Mangosteens [mung kut]

-Mangosteen is a round fruit with a hard-looking purple skin with 5 to 8 soft white segments inside.
+Mangosteen is a round fruit with a hard-looking purple skin and 5 to 8 soft white segments.
 It is very sweet and very popular.
-It’s not difficult to open but if you happen to drop that purple skin on a white tee-shirt, well, you will have a purple mark forever.
+It’s not difficult to open, but if you drop that purple skin on a white tee shirt, you will have a purple mark forever.

 - The best season for mangosteens is from May to August.